Peter Reeves is a partner in Gilbert + Tobin's Corporate Advisory group.

 - The Brick Exchange Pty Ltd on the establishment of a ‘first of its kind’ online platform for investors to buy and sell units (Bricks) in residential investment property trusts.
 The BRICKX platform was launched for wholesale clients in 2015 and retail clients in 2016.
 This deal won a Highly Commended award in the Finance category at the 2016 Financial Times Innovative Lawyers Law Awards.

 - Viva Energy in relation to the establishment of the Viva Energy REIT.

 - Money Place Limited in relation to the establishment of its marketplace lending platform.

-- Greenstone (including in relation to Trowbridge reforms), Westpac, CBA, NAB, EFTPOS, BPAY (including in relation to NPP), The Northern Trust Company, RIA Financial Services, Telstra, Macquarie, Chant West and AFEX in connection with product development and contentious and non-contentious regulatory matters.
+- Greenstone (including in relation to Trowbridge reforms), Westpac, CBA, NAB, EFTPOS, BPAY, The Northern Trust Company, RIA Financial Services, Telstra, Macquarie, Chant West and AFEX in connection with product development and contentious and non-contentious regulatory matters

-- Credit Agricole CIB, Global Credit Investments, Fifth Third Bank, Crescent Capital Partners, Blackstone, GSO, Park Hill, Carlyle, Oaktree, Federated Investors, EQT, Altius, Axiom, HarbourVest, First Eagle, The Lazarus Partnership, AlphaCat Managers, Little John, Holowesko Partners, Stoneware Capital, Rockpoint Group and RMR in connection with their Australian operations.
+- Lombard Odier, Credit Agricole CIB, Global Credit Investments, Fifth Third Bank, Blackstone, Carlyle, Oaktree, Federated Investors, EQT, HarbourVest and numerous other off-shore fund and asset managers in connection with their Australian operations.

-- Crescent Capital Partners, HRL Morrison & Co, Southern Cross Partners, Allegro, BridgeLane Group, The Brick Exchange Pty Ltd, Blackbird, ClearView, Rainmaker, Bedrock, Greenstone, Evolution Healthcare, OneVentures, Airtree Ventures, Lazard, 5V Capital, AAI Capital, Pan Australia SIV Fund Management, PIFM, LLA Group and MH Carnegie & Co in relation to financial services regulation and fund establishment.
+- Jefferies, Crescent Capital Partners, HRL Morrison & Co, Southern Cross Partners, Allegro, BridgeLane Group, The Brick Exchange Pty Ltd, Blackbird, ClearView, Rainmaker, Greenstone, Evolution Healthcare, OneVentures, Airtree Ventures, Lazard, 5V Capital and numerous other financial services sector participants in relation to regulation and establishment.

 - Credit Suisse, Goldman Sachs, Clearview, Partners Group, IronShore, International Personal Finance Plc, Westpac, Pepper Australia, SAI Global, Pioneer Credit, Insolve Capital and Pan Australia SIV Fund Management in relation to financial services laws and NCCP compliance.